 Students are to move in an orderly manner and keep to the left side of the corridors and stairways.
+Students should take the most direct route and walk with purpose.

 Change of Lessons

 Students are responsible for the tidiness of rooms and for the orderly arrangement of furniture.
 Students should move quickly and quietly between lessons.